Viniciuscoding/ML-Cheatsheet/NLP_Cheatsheet.md

 Or, using **Long Short-Term Memory (LSTM)**

 # Long Short-Term Memory (LSTM)
+It is a neural network with long-term memory.

 ## RNN vs LSTM
 ### RNN
 1. One pipeline.